 Vineet Jain arrived in the United States with $100 in his pocket and a friend to pick him up at the airport.
 Just a little over twenty-five years later and Jain is founder and CEO of Egnyte, a cloud-based collaboration and governance platform geared specifically for business-use, based out of Mountain View, California.

-India-born and raised, Jain followed his passion for the sciences and graduated with a degree in mechanical engineering from the Delhi College of Engineering in 1989.
+India-born and raised, Jain followed his passion for technical studies and graduated with a degree in mechanical engineering from the Delhi College of Engineering in 1989.
 A few years later, he made a bold overseas move to start a career in Silicon Valley and made California his new home.
 From his beginnings as an engineer with Bechtel Corporation, he made the most of any opportunity put in front of him.

 “I didn’t have access to a car or tv in the first few months,” Jain said of his first year in the United States.
 “So, I went to the office (Bechtel in San Francisco) on the weekends in my spare time.
 I didn’t know anyone at the time, so I began befriending everyone from folks on the CalTrain, my daily bus route, and even random people in stores.”